 Often web teams spend a lot of effort on making a website accessible but don’t really know if they are making a difference.
+The problem is that user testing often does not include people with special needs.

 While the common thinking is that people scan webpages rather than read them, the situation for vision impaired people is quite different.